Blog

 What works can I perform on my bonsai in autumn ?

-Autumn is a time of little growth for our bonsai, that is why we must take advantage to do some work that will improve our tree substantially.
-We can perform a detailed wiring, work on or clean dead wood, we must continue fertilizing, and even, if necessary, transplant.
+Autumn is a time of little growth for our bonsai, that is why we must take advantage to do some structural works that will improve our tree substantially.
+We can perform a detailed wiring, work on or clean dead wood, we must continue fertilizing and, only if necessary, repot.
 We explain all of this below.

 Wiring: